Medi-Cal Eligibility

 Missing bank statements are only necessary to continue Medi-Cal for parents.
 Allow two months of Edwards for parents and transfer children to the property waiver program.

 CalWORKs cases discontinued for reasons that affect the Section 1931(b) Medi-Cal program eligibility will be converted into Edwards.
-After Edwards, the CalWORKs worker must determine on going Medi-Cal eligibility by completing an “ex parte” review.
+After Edwards, the CalWORKs EW must determine ongoing Medi-Cal eligibility by completing an “ex parte” review.

 Edwards Medi-Cal